Gannio/Shiny2-and-a-Half/README.md

 - Other minor adjustments, particularly to UI.

 [Link to Shiny2, which made this all possible.](https://archive.codeplex.com/?p=shiny2)

+A *huge* thanks to ShinyJirachi, who without the original Shiny2 this wouldn't have been possible.

 **Original Shiny2 Project Description and Changelog**